department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/uat/v2-UAT-conversation-guide.md

 ## 3. Review payment history section - 5-7 minutes
 Okay, let’s look at the section that says "Payment history."

-Does everything related to your payment look right to you?
+Does everything related to your payment seem right to you?

 Can you explain to me what the content in this section is telling you?